markwylde/markwylde.github.io/src/content/blog/building-zerokey.md

 ### The Crypto Layer

-We used the Web Crypto API with the P-256 curve for ECDH and AES-GCM for the actual encryption:
+I used the Web Crypto API with the P-256 curve for ECDH and AES-GCM for the actual encryption:

 ```javascript
 async function generateKeyPair() {